BenedictWilkins/disentangling-reafference/README.md

 ```
 __CITATION TO BE UPDATED AFTER THE CONFERENCE__

-The full paper will become avaliable in the proceedings of the AAAI 2023.
+The full paper will become avaliable in the proceedings of AAAI 2023.
 A preprint is avaliable for attendees of the conference.